 Current legislation does allow firearms in schools, under strict conditions.
 These guidelines are designed to support schools to have the correct policy and processes in place.
 The guidelines are based on two principles.

 All schools are required to provide a lawful and safe physical and emotional environment for students and staff.
 A safe and lawful environment for students and staff is of paramount importance and therefore must be the primary concern when applying the guidelines.

 Parents/caregivers, students and the public will have a valid expectation that schools will develop a written policy and procedures to cover circumstances where students are involved in activities relating to firearms and that they will advise parents/caregivers accordingly.
 Schools must be mindful of these expectations.

 The guidelines will support boards to:

 - ensure that they meet their obligations under the Arms Act 1983, Arms Regulations 1992 and Health and Safety at Work Act 2015

 - clarify situations when firearms are permitted in schools and the processes that must be followed.

-We’ve developed these guidelines together with the New Zealand Schools’ Trustees Association, the Police, Defence Force and the Schools Health and Safety Sector Reference Group.
-The group includes AIMS, APIS, NKAI, NZPF, NZEI, NZSSPC, SEPA, SPANZ, TKKM, ERO, Ministry of Health and WorkSafe.
+We have developed these guidelines together with the New Zealand Schools’ Trustees Association, the Police, Defence Force and the Schools Health and Safety Sector Reference Group.
+The Reference Group includes AIMS, APIS, NKAI, NZPF, NZEI, NZSSPC, SEPA, SPANZ, TKKM, ERO, Ministry of Health and WorkSafe.

 Last reviewed: Has this been useful?
 Give us your feedback